The Illusion of Perfection May Not Serve a Team

 Yet another wise entrepreneur and coach explained “Ready, Fire, Aim!”
 There are times when you have enough information to pull the trigger (take action) and adjust afterwards.
 Think about how many times this is the approach in determining a diagnosis and treatment.
 I vividly recall a respected veterinarian encouraging newly graduated veterinarians to make a decision, for the sake of the patient and the client.
 No action can be more detrimental than a perceived wrong action.

 Veterinarians and team members may be hung up in the unrealistic pretense of being perfect (the illusion or perception of the perfect family, the perfect job, the perfect life, the perfect team, etc).
 “Perfectionism is not the same thing as striving to be your best.
-Perfectionism is the belief that is we live perfect, look perfect, and act perfect, we can minimize or avoid the pain of blame, judgement and shame.
+Perfectionism is the belief that if we live perfect, look perfect, and act perfect, we can minimize or avoid the pain of blame, judgement and shame.
 It’s a shield.
 Its a twenty-ton shield that we lug around thinking it will protect us when, in fact, its the thing that’s really preventing us from flight,” states Dr. Brene Brown in her book The Gifts of Imperfection.

-Although definitions vary, perfectionism is an outsized concern about making mistakes.
+Although definitions vary, perfectionism is an out sized concern about making mistakes.
 As a result, perfectionists are driven by their fear of failure.
 A team constantly in fear of making a mistake or fear of failure has little chance of reaching greatness.
 A team that is encouraged to do their very best, in each moment, has hope.

 There are pros and cons in striving for perfection and working with a perfectionist.
 Pros may include attention to detail, organization and a polished product.
 Cons of working with a perfectionist may include losing site of the objective, painstakingly slow, an unrealistic goal and the overarching fear of failure or making a mistake.